 - Now get them comfy!
 You now need to do some searching.
 Check out your local classifieds for missing dogs, Facebook has local groups as well as lost and found pet groups you need to check.
 This is crucial.
 If the animal companion is in pretty good shape other than being hungry and thirsty, more than likely he or she has a family missing them and you need to find them!
 So don’t forget to also call around to vets, shelters, the humane society etc. to see if anyone has inquired about the animal.
 I usually give about two weeks for this process.
 In the meantime, keep the dog or cat comfortable and loved.
 For some, this can mean the world!

 - Once the time has elapsed, now you need to make a choice.
 Do you keep the animal as YOUR companion.?
 Or do you let it go to another home that might have more time for them?
 In our case, we obviously chose to keep Harley, which is why it’s his “fourth” birthday!

-- Now that presumably you have chosen to add to your family with this cat or dog, you need to go get them checked out at the vets.
-They will have absolutely NO HISTORY, so they will need all shots.
-At this point, you can also double check and see if they have a chip under their skin.
-However unlikely, it’s still good to check on.
+- You are keeping this cat or dog, so go get them checked out at the vets.
+They will have absolutely NO HISTORY.
+So they will need all shots.
+At this point, you can also double check and see if they have a chip in their skin.
+However unlikely, it’s still good to check.